Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Perforce.md

-The revision details screen shows the log for the change, the change date and author.
+The commit details screen shows the log for the change, the change date and author.
 At the bottom of the page are two tabs, Files and Associations.
 The Files tab lists all files that were a part of this change, with their full path and the action that was performed on them